Smoking and Physical Activity

 Smoking causes both immediate and long-standing effects on exercise and physical activity.
 Smokers’ increased risks for cancer, heart and respiratory diseases are well known.
 Yet, in terms of exercise and physical activity, smokers also have:

-- Less endurance
+- Less endurance.

-- Poorer physical performance
+- Poorer physical performance.

-- Increased rates of injury and complications
+- Increased rates of injury and complications.

-What causes smokers to be less fit than nonsmokers?
+Why are smokers less fit than nonsmokers?